 - EKG Training

 Training Direct’s Patient Care Technician program is currently offered at our Bridgeport, CT school.
-Day, evening, and weekend classes are available.
+Day, evening, and weekend classes are available, but may vary.